stinkymatt/Helena/README.md

 - There are no javadocs yet.
 - HelenaDaemon.java is barely more than a template for cusomization at this point.
-- There is now PUT/DELETE capability, but no sample auth provided.
-Probably a good idea to look at adding a MethodAuthorizer.

 Dependencies
 ------------